 But, these lawsuits can be won.
 You just need a talented police misconduct lawyer who has the experience, know-how, and the courage to take on the police.
 You need an attorney who knows a little bit about:

 - Police Rules and Guidelines

 - Use of Force Rules

-Here at Rodriguez and Associates, we’ve handled these types of cases for over 80 years combined.
+Here at Rodriguez and Associates, we’ve handled these types of cases for over 100 years combined.
 Our Bakersfield police misconduct attorneys have gone up against some of the biggest law enforcement agencies in the country; such as the Los Angeles Police Department.
-We’ve taken on law enforcement agencies from Kern, Los Angeles, Ventura, Tulare, Kings, Fresno, San Bernardino and other counties.
+We’ve taken on law enforcement agencies from Kern, Los Angeles, Ventura, Tulare, Kings, Fresno, San Bernardino, and other counties.
 We’ve even taken on the New Orleans Police Department.
-And, we’ve won.
-In fact, we have obtained some record setting settlements and verdicts in these cases.
+And, we won.
+In fact, we have obtained some record-setting settlements and verdicts in these cases.

 What happens if no one is willing to take on these tough cases?
-The same thing that would happen in any case where the wrongdoer knows there are no consequences to his bad choices and bad actions.
-Someone who knows they can away with doing something wrong will continue that bad behavior.
-And, here’s the worst thing about not holding people accountable for their bad choices, other people around them will think they can away with it too.
-That’s not something that we want for us, our families nor our communities.
+The same thing would happen in any case where the wrongdoer knows there are no consequences to his bad choices and bad actions.
+Someone who knows they can get away with doing something wrong will continue that bad behavior.
+And, here’s the worst thing about not holding people accountable for their bad choices, other people around them will think they can get away with it too.
+That’s not something that we want for us, our families, or our communities.